 The setting does have its own Website that is updated regularly.
 It has ALL of the settings policies, which can be translated into various languages.
-You can also find our plans, the newsletters, staff information, photographs too!
+You can also find our plans, the newsletters, staff information, photograph too!
 It certainly is worth a look!